Benj1bear/pipe-operator-for-jupyter-notebook/README.md

 # pipe-operator-for-jupyter-notebook
 my attempt at implementing an R like pipe operator in jupyter notebook for IPython
-# current progress
-it works, but I need to test it e.g. for quality assurance.

 # how to retrieve
 ```python
 !git clone https://github.com/Benj1bear/pipe-operator-for-jupyter-notebook